mobizt/Firebase-ESP8266/README.md

 And clear these notify message data with `firebaseData.fcm.clearNotifyMessage`.

-For the data message, provide your custom data as JSON object (string) to `firebaseData.fcm.setDataMessage` which can be clear with `firebaseData.fcm.clearDataMessage`.
+For the data message, provide your custom data as JSON object (FirebaseJson object or string) to `firebaseData.fcm.setDataMessage` which can be clear with `firebaseData.fcm.clearDataMessage`.

 The other options are `priority`, `collapse key`, `Time to Live` of message and `topic` to send message to, can be set from the following functions.